 EPPN project: Results parent-progeny comparisons

-Comparison group 1: Resythesized Brassica napus
+Resythesized Brassica napus

-B. rapa (AA, diplod, homozygous) x B. oleracea (CC, diploid, homozygous) = synthetic B. napus (AACC, tetraploid, homozygous)

-R2 x O4 = R2O4

-Hypothesis

-Increasing ploidy level will increase growth rate and/or biomass production in hybrids.

-Growth

-Growth was significantly enhanced in resythesized Brassica napus compared to its diploid parent genotypes.
+Growth was significantly enhanced in resythesized Brassica napus R2O4 compared to its diploid parent genotypes.
 Synthetic B. napus had an average maximum height of 179 cm, which was 60 cm above the tallest parent.
-The increased maximum height was associated with prolonged growth periods.
-Shoot elongation up to 75% of maximum height was extended to 20.9 days and exceeded the longest parental growth period on average by 5.6 days.
+The increased maximum height was associated with prolonged growth periods: shoot elongation up to 75% of maximum height was extended to 20.9 days and exceeded the longest parental growth period on average by 5.6 days.
 In contrast, branching was reduced compared to the mid-parent mean.

-Reproductive development

 Flowering time in resythesized Brassica napus did not differ significantly from the parents.

-Fertility estimates

 Several fertility estimates were decreased in synthetic B. napus compared to the mid-parent mean.
-Total plant pod weight was on average 36.1 g, which is 5.95 g lower than the mid-parent value.
-This may be due to the low number of seeds per pod.
-With an average of 9.38, it was by 8.62 below the lowest parental seed number per pod.
-In contrast, thousand seed weight with an average of 6.18 g exceeded the highest parental value by 1.04 g.
+Total plant pod weight was on average 36.1 g, which was 5.95 g lower than the mid-parent value.
+This may be due to the low number of seeds per pod: with an average of 9.4, the synthetic B. napus produced half as many seeds (8.6 fewer seeds per pod) than the lowest parental seed number per pod.
+In contrast, thousand seed weight with an average of 6.18 g exceeded the highest parental value by 1.04 g (~15%).

-Brassica juncea × B. carinata hybrids
+Brassica juncea × B. carinata (JC) hybrids

-In the group of JC hybrids both progeny sets reached a lower maximum height at harvest than their parents on average.
-With a mean height of 108 cm they were 31 cm smaller than the mid-parent mean.
+The two JC hybrid genotypes (J1C1 and J1C2, one progeny set of each) both reached a lower maximum height at harvest than their parents on average: with a mean height of 108 cm they were 31 cm smaller than the mid-parent mean.
 This was due to lower growth rates compared to the mid-parent value (during the period up to 50% of maximum height).
 In addition, branching was also reduced in genotype J1C1 compared to the parental lines.

-Flowering time was also highly variable among the two JC hybrid genotypes: BBCH51, the stage at which the main inflorescence becomes visible from the top, was advanced in J1C1 and delayed in J1C2 compared to their mid-parent mean.
+Flowering time was also highly variable among the two JC hybrid genotypes: BBCH51, the stage at which the main inflorescence becomes visible from the top, was advanced in J1C1 and delayed in J1C2 compared to the respective mid-parent means.

-Fertility traits showed a high variability in JC hybrids.
+Fertility traits were highly variable in JC hybrids.
 Total plant pod weight was extremely reduced in genotype J1C2 (by 29.13 g to 3.92 g) and moderately reduced in genotype J1C1 (by 11.35 g to 28.1 g) compared to the parental mean.
-The extremely low plant pod weight in genotype J1C2 is in agreement with the lower number of pods per plant and the reduced thousand seed weight found in this progeny set.
-Genotype J1C1, in contrast, showed a higher number of seeds per pod and an increased seed weight per ten pods compared to the parents average.
-(However, pod-related data are missing or incomplete for this genotype and we are lacking a comprehensive picture of changes in fertility traits.)
+The extremely low plant pod weight in genotype J1C2 is consistent with the lower number of pods per plant and the reduced thousand seed weight found for this genotype.
+Genotype J1C1, in contrast, showed a higher number of seeds per pod and an increased seed weight per ten pods compared to the parent average; pod-related data was unfortunately not available for this genotype.